urbanairship/ruby-library/README.md

 ####Forthcoming Release
 To encourage the use of our SDK, which takes care of proper channel registration, support for device token registration will be removed.
 Support for v1 endpoints will also be removed and support for:

-* blackberry pin lookup,
+* blackberry pin lookup, and
-* lookup and listing for device tokens, and
+* lookup and listing for device tokens

 will be moved from v1 to v3.